 Learn more at www.johnhesketh.photography or connect @jchesketh

 Hannah’s work is both personal and universal at the same time.
 With family as subject matter, her project, Bring me a Dream presents an interesting visual exploration of the gradual process of loss, loss through the natural aging process & loss through Alzheimer’s.
-Conceived as a separate project, What is Left Behind continues the exploration with a focus on what gets remembered and what is cast off as life moves on.
+Separate projects, A Love Letter to Ginny continues the exploration with a focus on what gets remembered and what is cast off as life moves on.
 I expect the themes from two projects will come together to provide a new direction… exploring and questioning how those left behind move forward…

 The images being developed for Thirteen Hours to Fall, a work in progress, explore the ghost forests of North Carolina and the other changes to the Mid-Atlantic landscape driven by rising ocean levels and related consequences of climate change.
 Margret makes use of nautical references and scientific charts to provide a tangible scale in an attempt to measure or at least remind us of our impact on this rapidly changing landscape.